chrisgurney/chrisgurney.ca/src/md/work-design.md

 > - My Role: Designer and Developer.
 Did all the things.
 > - PHP, jQuery, Chrome extensions, Confluence & JIRA APIs, Outlook VBA

 As Product Manager for the Achievers API, I built prototypes to demonstrate present and future use cases using the API and our data.
-This helped our non-technical stakeholders visualize the potential value we could provide, and enabled new use cases for Sales.
+This helped our non-technical stakeholders visualize the potential value we could provide, and enabled new use cases for our Sales team.

 Prototypes included: